kaori-lang/kaori/README.md

 cargo build --release
 ```

-## 🤝 Contributing 🤝
+## Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**!
+Contributions are warmly welcome!

-### How to Contribute:
+### Ways to Contribute:

+-   🚨 Report bugs
+-   ✨ Propose new features or syntax ideas
+-   🧪 Add new test cases
+-   📚 Improve the documentation

+### Steps:

-1. Fork the repository
+1. Fork the repo
+2. Create a new branch:

+    ```bash
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+    git checkout -b feature/my-feature
+    ```

-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. Make your changes and commit:
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-You can also open issues for bugs, improvements, or feature requests.
+    ```bash
+    git commit -m 'feat: add my feature'
+    ```

+4. Push and open a PR

+## 💖 Name Inspiration

+The name Kaori is inspired by the character Kaori Miyazono from the anime "Your Lie in April".
+She represents inspiration, motivation, and the desire to create something different from the standard — the same spirit behind creating this language

-## 📄 License 📄
+## License

-Distributed under the **MIT License**.
+Kaori is released under the **MIT License**.
-See [`LICENSE`](LICENSE) for more information.
+See the [`LICENSE`](LICENSE) file for more details